m-reza-rahman/java-on-app-service/spring-boot/README.md

 * spring.datasource.url=`<postgresql-connection-string>`
 * spring.datasource.username=`<user-created-by-service-connector>`

+## Clean the Database
+This application will drop and recreate the table `todoitem` and the sequence `todoitem_seq` in the PostgreSQL database, using the managed identity user created by the Service Connector.
+You need to ensure that the PostgreSQL database does not contain an existing schema, as the application will fail to deploy if the managed identity user is not the owner of the existing schema.

+* Open a [Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) from the Azure Portal.
+* Connect to the database:
+    ```
+    psql "host=todo-db-`<your suffix>`.postgres.database.azure.com port=5432 dbname=postgres user=postgres password=`<your password>`"
+    ```
+* Drop the existing resources:
+    ```
+    drop table if exists ToDoItem cascade;
+    drop sequence if exists ToDoItem_SEQ;
+    quit;
+    ```

 ## Start the Application on Java SE on App Service
 * Open a console and execute the following to log onto Azure.